poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

  We cannot obviously practically test that error on finite data.
 This is true about supervised training in general.
 Vapnik provides the statistical machinery that tells you how large a finite sample you need for your empirical loss to be a reliable proxy for that theoretical ε.
 Look up his text Statistical Learning Theory.

-Next we prove the doubly stochastic result:
+Next we prove the doubly stochastic formualtion (6) on page 11 of the paper:

 ![Figure 4: doubly stochastic result ](/images/double.png)